 If you were injured due to negligent security at a hotel, you could pursue compensation from the hotel through a premises liability claim.
 If the insurance company refuses to accept liability, you will need someone with extensive legal knowledge and a tenacious disposition to fight for your interests.

-The experienced lawyers at Cain and Mays Trial Lawyers have the resources necessary to pursue justice on your behalf while you focus on your recovery.
+The experienced lawyers at Cain Injury Law have the resources necessary to pursue justice on your behalf while you focus on your recovery.
 We can help you by:

 - Quickly collecting and preserving evidence to prove the hotel’s liability for the accident